glasnt/talks/2017_01_LCA_JavaScript/slides.md

 ... because it was originally a trademark of Netscape, which got bought by Sun, which then got bought by Oracle.

+It also had an extremely fast development cycle of just ten days. ... with no versioning.

 ---

 # ECMAScript <!-- .slide: class="center" -->